The tale of the disappearing frontliners

 The ghosts of intranets past

-The internal communications team had been hard at work, preparing for the launch of a large enterprise’s new, centralized intranet.
+The internal communications team had been hard at work, preparing for the launch of a large enterprise’s new, centralized intranet software.
 The team couldn’t help but marvel at the success they anticipated they would achieve within the coming weeks.
 Communications staffers had taken every effort to prepare colleagues for the upcoming launch; they had sent out several emails announcing the new intranet, previewed exciting bespoke features to build buzz surrounding the launch, and designated unique resources dedicated to expediting the onboarding process.
 Although the debut of the new intranet was still several days away, employees even celebrated with an early champagne toast.

 The big day arrived and the launch team sat back and waited for an influx of praise to roll in.
 The team was so confident that the new digital workplace would boast 100% adoption and implementation rates, due to the innovative features embedded within the intranet.
 They awaited commendation from stakeholders across the enterprise, who would surely tout the heightened efficiency that would come with uniting more than a dozen previously segmented intranets.
 The communications team was equally excited with the creative new identity they had forged for the enterprise at large.
 Employees within this group had held brainstorming meetings to build a new set of organization-wide values and had created a content deck that incorporated all of their recommendations for best practices.